Accueil » Tips » Chlorella or spirulina: what are the differences and which should you choose?

 Omega-9X

-Detoxifies and Stimulates the Body
+Detoxifies and stimulates the body

-algue detox
+detox algae

 A green smoothie with chlorella

-Antioxidant and protects against diseases
+Antioxidant and protects against disease

 Chlorella is also rich in antioxidant compounds.
-It contains vitamin C, which prevents the formation of free radicals, vitamin E, which acts against cellular aging, carotenoids, and chlorophyll.
+It contains vitamin C, which prevents the formation of free radicals, vitamin E, which acts against cellular aging, carotenoids and chlorophyll.

 Thanks to its antioxidant action, chlorella prevents diseases and infections promoted by free radicals.